+A stock condition survey has now been carried out and the resulting report will identify future capital and planned works requirements by year with approximate budget costs.
+This will be incorporated into the forthcoming budget setting process and medium term financial plans.
 Some of the more significant achievements over recent years, through which the Authority demonstrated its commitment to asset management include:

-- Compliance registers asbestos, gas, electricity, air conditioning, lightening protection, legionella etc - Drawings/plans numerous, covering lighting, drainage, asbestos, fire alarms, security alarms, door/room numbers, heating etc - Generators, UPS review/servicing - Drop down charges for Rescue Pumps in all station bays - Energy saving replacement windows where a priority - Movement detection sensors for internal lighting and external floodlights - Replacement of lighting with new LED economical upgrades - New economical A rated boilers - Development of asset registers for each property - Service house improvements - Disabled access improvements door widening, flooring improvements - Office improvements
+- Compliance registers asbestos, gas, electricity, air conditioning, lightening protection, legionella etc - Drawings/plans numerous, covering lighting, drainage, asbestos, fire alarms, security alarms, door/room numbers, heating etc - Movement detection sensors for internal lighting and external floodlights - Replacement of lighting with new LED economical upgrades - New economical A rated boilers - Service house improvements - Disabled access improvements door widening, flooring improvements - Office improvements - Carrying out an in-house condition survey of the Authority's built assets - The extension of Kempston HQ's main car park to accommodate an additional 21 vehicles overall

-5.1.2 Planned Programme for 2017/18 to 2020/21
+5.1.2 Planned Programme for 2018/19 to 2021/22

-In the 2017/18 Capital Programme, the specific projects for the Property Team are:
+In the 2018/19 Capital Programme, the specific projects for the Property Team are: